Banff International Literary Translation Centre (BILTC)

 About Banff International Literary Translation Centre (BILTC)

 Inspired by the network of international literary translation centres in Europe, the Banff International Literary Translation Centre (BILTC) is the only one of its kind in North America.
 The primary focus of the residency is to afford working and professional literary translators a period of uninterrupted work on a current project.
-Many past participants have found that the most enriching and lasting rewards of the program are the deep personal and professional connections they have made with their international colleagues.
+Many participants find that the most enriching and lasting rewards of the program are the deep personal and professional connections they make with their international colleagues.

-The Banff International Literary Translation Centre is open to 15 literary translators from the Americas translating works from any country in the world, as well as to translators from all over the world who are translating works from the Americas.
-Each year the program strives to include translators who are at different stages of their careers, from those with only one book-length published translation to veterans who have been translating as a primary professional activity for many years.
-Since the inaugural program in 2003, the Centre has hosted translators from approximately 30 countries translating work involving nearly 40 languages.
+The Banff International Literary Translation Centre hosts one translation student from each of the founding countries—Canada, Mexico, and the United States—and 15 literary translators, either from the Americas translating literature from anywhere in the world, or translators from anywhere in the world translating literature from the Americas (please see eligibility section for specific requirements for students and translators).
+The program welcomes applications from translators at different stages of their careers, from those with only one book-length published translation to veterans who have been translating as a primary professional activity for many years.
+Since the inaugural program in 2003, the Centre has hosted translators from approximately 30 countries translating work involving more than 40 languages.

-Translators may request a joint residency of up to one week with the author they are translating.
+Translators may request a joint residency of one week with the author they are translating.
 Most guest authors come from Canada, the United States, and Mexico, but the program is sometimes able to bring authors from farther afield.
-Individual work sessions with the consulting translators serving in residence, as well as with the program directors, are also available.
-Participants meet three times a week for roundtables and presentations, and to discuss work in progress as well as broader issues in the practice of literary translation.
+Individual work sessions with the consulting translators serving in residence, as well as with the program director, are also available.
+Participants give presentations of their work at meetings of the entire group held thrice weekly, at which time broader issues in the practice of literary translation are also discussed.

 2013 Authors: Normand Chaurette, Ian Ferrier, Marco Micone, Nathaniel Rich, and Gabriella Scheer